-Selecting the appropriate turntable is a very personal decision that should be made off of your specific needs and existing stereo setup.
+Choosing the right turntable is a very personal decision.
+A decision that should be made off of your specific needs and existing stereo setup.
 With a revival of Vinyl as a mainstream format again, many are looking for a turntable to give them the analogue music hit they desire so much.
 There are turntables for every budget, and this post is looking specifically at those considered to be the best turntable under $300.

 Built In Or Dedicated Pre-Amp

-Selecting the appropriate turntable is a very personal decision that should be made off of your specific needs and existing stereo setup.
+I’ll say it again, choosing the best turntable is a very personal decision.
 One popular feature to look for is a built-in phono preamplifier.
 For those that do not already have a phono preamplifier, this can be considered an essential feature, especially if you aren’t looking to make a separate preamp purchase.
 Typically, higher end turntables do not come with built in preamps.
 Simply put, a built in preamp is not able to reach the same quality level of a dedicated preamp, or even one included in a higher-end stereo receiver/amplifier.

 Analogue To Digital Converters

-Likewise, many manufacturers offer a turntable with analog to digital converters.
-These modules, usually manufactured by Texas Instruments offer the ability to output vinyl tracks to your PC, which can be particularly useful in archiving your vinyl collection in digital form.
+Likewise, many companies offer a turntable with analog to digital converters.
+These modules, usually made by Texas Instruments offer the ability to output vinyl tracks to your PC, which can be very useful in archiving your vinyl collection in digital form.
 The included list of turntable under $300 options all represent high quality products.
-Overall, units with less features will tend to have higher quality construction and components.
+Overall, units with less features will tend to have higher quality build and parts.
 For those that aren’t married to the idea of vinyl playback, a USB enabled turntable offers a great way in converting over a music collection to a digital form.

 Cartridges also offer listeners a way to cater to a specific sound profile.
 Many of the listed turntables include a high quality cartridge, with some even coming pre-installed.
 It is important to note however, that these cartridges are easily replaceable.
 As with all things associated with Hi-Fi audio, the sky is the limit when it comes to upgrading your cartridge.
 The included cartridges with these models typically provides a great starting point, with most users never desiring any further upgrades.

-Oftentimes warranty coverage is overlooked when considering a purchase, particularly for audio equipment.
-In this case, all of the mainstream turntable manufacturers fully back their products and that is a testament to their high build quality and quality control standards.
+Often warranty cover is over looked when thinking about a purchase for audio equipment.
+In this case, all of the mainstream turntable makers fully back their products.
+That is a testament to their high build quality and quality control standards.

 The below list is by no means exhaustive, but represents a great cross section of available turntables at an affordable price.
 The $300 price point is about where the law of diminishing returns begins to come in at full force.
-Turntables from manufacturers such as Music Hall and Pro-Ject can quickly climb well above the $1000 price range.
+The best record player from companies such as Music Hall and Pro-Ject can quickly climb well above the $1000 price range.
 While quality of construction and the materials used at that price point is noticeably better, for most listeners there will be no audible differences in sound quality.

 The Best Turntable Under $300 – Reviews